-Students learn techniques for woodcut, monoprint and etching.
-This is the first course in a year-long sequence recommended for students preparing for architecture, interior architecture, and graphic design programs.
-Students may work in the media introduced this term or any media they have studied in a previous course.
+Students learn several popular printmaking techniques including woodcut, monoprint and intaglio.
+They explore the medium while studying contemporary art history and creating original prints.
+This course may be taken on its own or as the first in a year-long sequence recommended for students preparing for architecture, interior architecture and graphic design programs.
 Prerequisite: None, but drawing and design classes are recommended.

-INTRODUCTION TO PRINTMAKING II (6.00 Lecture/Lab Hrs./Wk.)
+INTRODUCTION TO PRINTMAKING II

+(6.00 Lecture/Lab Hrs./Wk.)
+3 Credits